SIGPLAN/SIGPLAN.github.io/Conferences/DLS.md

     -   Conference: DLS 2012
     -   Paper: [https://dl.acm.org/doi/10.1145/2384577.2384587](https://dl.acm.org/doi/10.1145/2384577.2384587)
-    -   Citation: Over the past decade, the authors and their collaborators have taken the ideas from this paper and turned it into the Truffle and GraalVMsystem, which has revolutionized how we implement languages on the JVM.
+    -   Citation: Over the past decade, the authors and their collaborators have taken the ideas from this paper and turned it into the Truffle and GraalVM system, which has revolutionized how we implement languages on the JVM.
-        Today, the GraalVM is a major product and Truffle is a language implementationtechnology producing high-performance implementations of everything from Ruby to C, all built upon the ideas of AST rewriting in the interpreter.
+        Today, the GraalVM is a major product and Truffle is a language implementation technology producing high-performance implementations of everything from Ruby to C, all built upon the ideas of AST rewriting in the interpreter.